nathanprof/nathanprof/README.md

 ## Hi there 👋

 # I am Elinathan Olotu
+I am a Cloud Network Engineer, an expert in Routing and Switching, with hands-on experience in Cloud Engineering and Infrastructure Automation

-- 🔭 I’m currently working on Cloud Engineering, Advance Networking, network Autmation, network support, technical writing and a bit of devops.
+- 🔭 I’m working on Cloud Engineering, advanced networking, network automation, network support, technical writing, and DevOps projects.
-- 👯 I’m looking to collaborate on all things Networking, Cloud Engineering including troubleshooting.
+- 👯 I’m looking to collaborate on all things Networking and cloud Engineering including troubleshooting.
 - 💬 anything related to networking on the major cloud service providers, such as Microsoft Azure, Amazon AWS Google GCP.
 - ⚡ Fun fact: i love watching soccer and doing research.
 ## 🔧Technologies and Tools